suyash1/todo/README.md

 #### About
-This is a demo project to create user, policies and subscribe a user to policy.
+This is a demo project to create, update, delete and read tasks

 #### Prerequisites
 * Python 3.6+